commschamp/cc_tutorial/tutorials/tutorial1/README.md

 #### Polymorphic Dispatch
-Another difference is that **client** side chose to add polymorphic dispatch functionality to the message interface by using `comms::option::Handler` option.
+Another difference is that **client** side chose to add polymorphic dispatch functionality to the message interface by using `comms::option::app::Handler` option.
 The template parameter specifies type of the handling object.
 Usage of this object results in adding the following type and polymorphic member function to the message interface class.